EN 303 687: Wi-Fi 6E and Wi-Fi 7 in the 6 GHz band

 In the United States, Standard Power allows outdoor Wi-Fi 6E/7 use up to 4 W EIRP, conditional on automated coordination through an AFC service which queries a frequency database to avoid interfering with incumbent services (fixed microwave links, satellite uplinks).
 The mechanism has been operational with the FCC since 2024.

 Europe has not authorised Standard Power in Decision 2021/1067, and EN 303 687 therefore does not define an associated test method.
-CEPT studies on a possible Standard Power opening and on extending the band to 6425-7125 MHz are ongoing, but no decision is expected before 2027-2028 in optimistic scenarios.
+On the upper band, the European Commission mandated the CEPT in December 2024 to study the shared use of 6425-7125 MHz, with the final CEPT report expected in July 2027; the EU position also depends on the outcome of WRC-27.
+No opening is expected before 2027-2028 in optimistic scenarios.

 Practical consequences